wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 Created & performed by Jake Walton & Ludovica Tagariello.

-Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker, who is involved in performative activities both in Italy with her company and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, and actor.
+Ludovica Tagariello is an Italian multifaceted artist, physical theatre performer & maker, who is involved in performative activities both in Italy with her company and in the UK as an individual.<br>Jake Walton is a northern working-class theatre maker, producer, actor.
 He has performed internationally across various locations ranging from an alleyway of a street festival to the Olivier stage at The National Theatre, and has had success with previous companies Powder Keg & Paper People Theatre.
 <hr>
 **Martin Hamblen** · *iCriedWolves*